Champlain Named #1 "Most Innovative School" in North By U.S. News & World Report's 2016 "America's Best Colleges."

 Champlain continues to expand its dormitory space with the acquisition of Ward Hall, North House, and Smith House.

-Champlain residential students move into the College's first dormitories: Jensen and Sanders Halls.
+Champlain residential students move into the College's first on-campus dormitories: Jensen and Sanders Halls.

 The College embarks on its first construction project and builds Hamrick Hall, which becomes a dining facility.